State / Territory Benefits - Washington

 - Submit complete application packet with required supporting documentation.

-House Key Veterans Program: House Key Veterans is a down payment assistance, second mortgage program with a 3.00% interest rate and a ten-year loan term for Washington State Veterans who have served their country.
-Eligible households may qualify for a maximum loan amount of up to $10,000.
+House Key Veterans Program: House Key Veterans is a down payment assistance, second mortgage program with a 3.00% interest rate and a ten-year loan term for Washington State Veterans who have served their country House Key Veterans combines with the Home Advantage first mortgage loan program.

 - Persons receiving an honorable discharge or who have received a discharge for medical reasons with an honorable record;

 - Members and honorably discharged former members of the Washington National Guard and Reserve; and